akanbi9/novapay-cybersecurity-capstone/cyber-kill-chain.md

 - Employee names and roles (from LinkedIn, company website, social media)
 - Email formats (e.g., firstname.lastname@novapay.com)
 - Office location (useful for dropping a "lost" USB drive nearby)
-- What software/services NovaPay uses (from job postings, tech stack mentions)
+- What software NovaPay uses (from job postings)

 ### Stage 2 — Weaponization
 **What malicious tool the attacker could prepare:**
 - A USB drive pre-loaded with malware that runs automatically when plugged in
-- Malware bundled with a keylogger, designed to silently capture keystrokes (usernames, passwords, card numbers)
+- Malware bundled with a keylogger, designed to silently capture keystrokes (usernames, passwords, ID card numbers)

 ### Stage 3 — Delivery
 **How the attack reaches an employee:**
-- **Malicious USB** — left outside the office, relying on curiosity (this matches Event 1 exactly)
+- **Malicious USB** — left outside the office, relying on curiosity.
-- Other common delivery methods: phishing emails, malicious attachments, or fake /compromised websites
+- Other common delivery methods: phishing emails, malicious attachment whereby the user will click on it.

 ### Stage 4 — Exploitation
-**What human mistake or weakness lets it succeed:**
+**What human mistake:**
 - The employee plugs the unknown USB into a company computer without checking with IT first — this is a **human error**, not a technical flaw.
 Most successful attacks rely on this kind of trust or curiosity rather than breaking through